by Melissa Nordell

 7. Hosea 4:6 “My people are destroyed for lack of knowledge: because thou hast rejected knowledge, I will also reject thee, that thou shalt be no priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children.”
 Be sure to study the Word of God and use it often in declarations and decrees.
 Use the Word, though, in context and not amiss.
 Read the whole chapter of a scripture in order to understand what God is saying.
 Never take anyone’s word that a scripture means a certain thing – check it out for yourself.
 If you use the scripture in a wrong way, it will not be answered.
 Always use God’s Word wisely and carefully.
 Keys to praying correctly and successfully are in the Word of God.

 8. Ps 37:4 “Take delight in the Lord, and he will give you the desires of your heart.”
 This scripture means that He not only gives us what we need but also what we desire (as long as it is good for you or for the person/people you are interceding for).
-Never say that God only gives us our needs, as that is unscriptural.
-If you do not believe He gives us our desires, it will not have the faith necessary to have it come to pass.
-However, delight in the Lord first, above all else.
+Never think that God only gives us our needs, as that is unscriptural.
+If you do not believe He gives us our desires, you will not have the faith necessary to have it come to pass.
+Delight in the Lord first, above all else.
 If He is not Lord over everything in your life, and you do not delight and honor Him, your prayers will be hindered.

 11. Mark 4:40 “He said to his disciples, ‘Why are you so afraid?
 Do you still have no faith?’”
 This is part of the story of the disciples and Jesus in the boat in the storm.
 All prayers and intercession must have faith.
 Even well-seasoned intercessors sometimes forget to include faith which literally rides on the words of the prayer to reach Jesus’ ears and make it happen.
+Also the Word of God says that it is impossible to please God without faith and that He is a rewarder of those who seek Him (Heb 11:6).

 12. Matt 7:1-2 ““Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”
 Ungodly judgments hinder your prayers/intercession.
 Intercede without judgments, or just pray in tongues which is perfect prayer.
 Ungodly judgments are a form of ungodly control.
 Just intercede and let God handle what you have wanted to judge.
 Judge demonic spirits only, not the person (see #5 above).
 Do not get in the flesh.
 Realize that ungodly judgments will come back on you as it says in these scriptures.
+Verse 3 adds to this and says: “And why beholdest thou the mote that is in thy brother’s eye, but considerest not the beam that is in thine own eye?”
+See Isaiah 58 as well.

 13. James 2:13 “…because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment.”
 Always pray/intercede with mercy.
 God wants mercy for all.
 God is very clear in this scripture also, that if you do not pray in mercy, you will not be shown mercy and unmerciful prayers are not answered.

 14. Matt 6: 5-8 “And when you pray, do not be like the hypocrites, for they love to pray standing in the synagogues and on the street corners to be seen by others.
 Truly I tell you, they have received their reward in full.
 But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.
 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 Do not be like them, for your Father knows what you need before you ask him.”
 Read all of Matthew 6.
 It is hypocritical prayer to be seen by others, to impress others; and these requests will not be answered since this is flesh.
 Intercede humbly as God directs.
-Also, many people pray as if they are talking to the people in corporate prayer, to be heard by others or preach to others, when they need to be talking to the Lord in fear and awe of Him as if they were at His throne (which they truly are if in real intercession).
+Also, many people pray as if they are talking to the people in corporate prayer, to be heard by others or preach to others, when they need to be talking to the Lord in humble fear and awe of Him as if they were at His throne (which they truly are if in real intercession).
 Even subtle, self-glorifying prayers are not heard by the Lord.

 16. 1 Pet 3:7 “Likewise, ye husbands, dwell with them according to knowledge, giving honor unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.”
 Husbands who do not honor their wives will not have their prayers answered, as this scripture in God’s Word clearly states.
 It stands to reason that it could be the same for wives who do not honor their husbands as well.

 17. Prov 28:9 “ He that turneth away his ear from hearing the law, even his prayer shall be abomination.”
 You must personally know, honor and obey the law in order for your prayers to be answered.
 Personal sin can stop prayer so we must know His law.
 Do not forsake learning more about His law and His commands every day.
 Do not forsake learning and growing in intercession, as well as assembling with others in church and worship in order to grow in Him.
+He loves us unconditionally but sometimes our prayers might not be answered due to sin and lack of knowledge of His Word, Old Testament and New.

 18. Ps 66:18 “If I regard iniquity in my heart, the Lord will not hear me.”
 If you are bitter or unforgiving, all your prayers will not even be heard, regardless.
 Seek healing, let things go, and forgive no matter how bad the situation.
+Let God handle the pain in you, as well as letting God handle the other person(s), as He is God and our vindicator and judge.

 22. Luke 18:1 “Then He spoke a parable to them, that men always ought to pray and not lose heart…” Luke 18 is the parable of the unjust judge where Jesus is teaching us to keep on asking.
 Read all of Luke 18.
 Matt 7:7 says, “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you” (NLT).
 We need to have faith the first time we ask, but there is no scripture that says only ask once.
 Never give up.

-(Copyright 2019 Strategic Prayer Command Ministry)
+(Copyright 2019 Strategic Prayer Command Ministry, Melissa Nordell)